-Trees and forests provide a wide range of benefits, often called ecosystem servicesi, to life in urban areas.
+Trees and forests provide a wide range of benefits, often called ecosystem services, to life in urban areas, highlighting our independence with the world around us.
 Ecosystem services are often classified into four main categories:

-Cultural: Social and cultural values experienced by people when experiencing urban trees, including beautification, sense of place, mental and physical health, spirituality, recreation and tourism.
+Cultural: Social and cultural values experienced by people when around or interacting with urban trees, including beautification, a strong local connection, mental and physical health, spirituality, recreation and tourism.